Vectorworks/developer-scripting/Function Reference/Functions/AddVectorFillLayer.md

 The input parameters for a vector fill layer match the inputs from the right side of the VectorWorks hatch editor dialog.

-A color table listing with associated index values can be found in the [[VS:Function Reference Appendix#Color Palette|Appendix]].
+A color table listing with associated index values can be found in the [Script Appendix](../Appendix/pages/Appendix%20E%20-%20Miscellaneous%20Selectors.md#color-palette).

 ```pascal
 PROCEDURE AddVectorFillLayer(